LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 ------------------------------

-The commands executed to acquire resources on each system/system-type on which we run Gitlab CI are defined in the `RAJA/.gitlab-ci.yml <https://github.com/LLNL/RAJA/blob/develop/.gitlab-ci.yml>`_ file.
+The commands executed to acquire resources on each system/system-type on which we run GitLab CI are defined in the `RAJA/.gitlab-ci.yml <https://github.com/LLNL/RAJA/blob/develop/.gitlab-ci.yml>`_ file.
 The default execution time for each test pipeline is also defined in the file using the variable ``DEFAULT_TIME``.
 These commands and settings can remain as is for the most part.